elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/fair-generics/topics/1-why-fair.md

         **Presenting FAIR benefits for different roles**

-        Have participants present examples of different stakeholders (e.g., researchers, funders, the public) and discuss how each benefits from FAIR principles
+        Present to participants examples of different stakeholders (e.g., researchers, funders, the public) and discuss how each benefits from FAIR principles
       time: 10 min